 "I don't think I shall hear singing this year more thrilling"

 Holst Singers is one of Britain’s foremost choirs, described by the BBC as “a leading chorus on the international stage”.
-With the support of their President, James Bowman, and Music Director, Stephen Layton, the choir has developed its interest in exploring new and neglected works as well as core choral repertoire.
+With the support of their Music Director, Stephen Layton, the choir has developed its interest in exploring new and neglected works as well as core choral repertoire.

 In concert the choir is renowned for dramatic and engaging performances, described by The Times as “interactive concert-going at its most revelatory”.